 - Always issue a formal offer letter and ask the selected candidates to send back a signed copy of the same as acceptance.
 It is not a yes until both the parties say yes.

-- Please notify Internshala if a student drops out after accepting the offer letter.
+- Please report a student (if you hire through Internshala) if a student drops out after accepting the offer letter.
 If a student is at fault, she may be banned from applying to other internships.